-A good frame of reference comes from the standards regarding travel, accommodation, and meeting expenses regulating public officials published by the Central Committee of the Communist Party of China ("CPC") and local governments.
+A good frame of reference comes from the standards regarding travel, accommodation, and meeting expenses regulating public officials published by the Central Committee of the CPC, ministries of the State Council of the PRC and local governments.
 For instance, the accommodation fee for a public official at ministerial level (eg. mayor of Shanghai) in large cities like Beijing and Shanghai is around RMB 1,100 per day.
 In addition, industrial organizations such as China Association of Enterprise with Foreign Investment R&D-Based Pharmaceutical Association Committee ("RDPAC") also formulate certain restrictions that are applicable to its members.
+It is noteworthy that in January 2025, SAMR issued a non-binding compliance guidance for marketing participants in healthcare industry, which is expected to serve as an important reference in future law enforcement actions.
+The guidance also sets out requirements and recommendations regarding providing hospitality.